edwindelbosque/the-screening-room/README.md

 ## How to install

-1. Fork and clone down this repository
+1. Fork and clone down this repository.
-2. In your Terminal, access the directory of this repository
+2. In your Terminal, access the directory of this repository.
-3. Run `npm install` to install the webpack dependencies
+3. Run `npm install` to install the webpack dependencies.
-4. Once it has finished installing, run `npm start`
+4. Once it has finished installing, run `npm start`.
+5. Follow the instructions [here](https://github.com/turingschool-examples/favorites-tracker-api) to get the database up and running.
-5. Check out your broswer.
+6. Check out your broswer.

+Optionally - you can follow step 5 above and then view the application live [here](https://screening-room.herokuapp.com/).
+Please note, to interact with the functionality you must first have the database up and running.

 ## Screenshot